Government Policies and Business Regulatory Environment

 Government Agencies supporting Business Growth

-With an aim to provide ease of access to business providers and clear paths for setting up businesses in India, the Government of India has improved many departments and created bodies to handhold business growth in India.
-The Department for Promotion of Industry and Internal Trade (DPIIT) is responsible for determining the Industrial Policy at a Central Government level.
-The role and functions of the DPIIT include:
+With an aim to provide ease of access to business providers and clear paths for setting up businesses in India, the Government of India has restructured several departments and established new bodies to support business growth.
+The Department for Promotion of Industry and Internal Trade (DPIIT) plays a key role in promoting the country’s industrial development by encouraging investments in new technologies, formulating the Central Government’s industrial policy, and fostering balanced growth within the industrial ecosystem.

 Get in Touch